Netflix Parental Controls: A Guide for Safer Streaming

 Kids Profile

-Parents can create individual profiles for family members, including a user profile specifically for kids.
+Parents can create individual profiles for family members, including a children’s profile specifically for kids.
 These kid profiles are meant for children ages 12 and younger.
 They come already set with content restrictions to present shows and movies that are appropriate for young children.

 This is a great feature parents can use if they want to ensure their kids are not exposed to inappropriate content while searching Netflix’s library.